pingcap/docs-dm/en/relay-log.md

 ### Automatic data purge

-You can configure the automatic data purge strategy in the source configuration file.
+You can enable automatic data purge and configure its strategy in the source configuration file.
 See the following example:

 ```yaml
 # relay log purge strategy